 - It is important to maintain a safe working environment where employees feel happy about coming to work, as such it’s essential that any additional control measures that have been identified are implemented and communicated to your employees.

 Workplace Risk Assessments do not have to be complicated and once they are done they can be easily reviewed.
-If you would like assistance with reviewing or ensuring that what you currently have in place is fit for purpose, get in touch with our expert Health and Safety team today.
+If you are not a Wirehouse client and would like help reviewing whether what you have in place is fit for purpose, get in touch with our expert Health and Safety team today.